 As I have said, this was our fourth trip to Cody.
 I’m sure it won’t be our last.
 This town has so much to offer beyond the stuff we got to see this trip, like the Buffalo Bill Reservoir, rafting on the Shoshone River, the Cody Firearms Experience, where you can fire a late 1800s Gatling gun, among other historic firearms, and other experiences both in and outside.

-Most folks view Cody as a stop on the way to or from Yellowstone.
+Most folks view Cody as a stop on the way to or from Yellowstone, but it was recently featured as one of the top 55 small towns to visit on a road trip.
 That said, there is stuff to see to keep folks busy for several days.
 The best part about Cody is its authenticity.
 This is the beating heart of the West.

 For more information, be sure to check out YellowstoneCountry.org.